Michelle Chaplow 30 years documenting Andalucia |

 A conversation with Michelle Chaplow

-To mark the 30th anniversary of Andalucia.com, we are revisiting the archives and speaking with the individuals who have shaped the brand’s core values of Authority, Independence, and Depth.
-In this edition, we sit down with Michelle Chaplow, its long-standing visual contributor and a true pioneer in documenting Southern Spain.
+To mark the 30th anniversary of Andalucia.com, we are revisiting the archives and speaking to the individuals who have shaped the website’s core values of authority, independence, and depth.
+In this edition, we sit down with Michelle Chaplow, its leading visual contributor and a true pioneer in documenting Southern Spain for over three decades.

-Michelle’s unique three decades of regional immersion and her uncompromising commitment to journalistic depth have made her the region's defining visual voice.
+Her three decades of living in Andalucia and her uncompromising commitment to journalistic depth have made her an expert visual chronicler.

-Q: Michelle, for thirty years, your lens has set the standard for capturing the essence of Southern Spain.
-When you look back at your vast archive, is there one image that you feel perfectly encapsulates the brand’s 30-year mission?
+Q: Michelle, for 30 years, your lens has captured the essence of Southern Spain.
+When you look back at your vast archive, is there one image that you feel perfectly encapsulates the website’s 30-year mission?

 "The real soul of Andalucía isn’t found in a pose; it lives in the quiet, in-between moments.
-This has always been one of my favourite photographs, taken back in the 1990s, and perfectly captures our mission: sharing moments of discovery in remote villages.
+This image which I titled "The Flirt of Cazorla" has always been one of my favourite photographs.
+Taken 30 years ago, it perfectly fulfils our aim: sharing moments of local life in every corner of Andalucia.

-It’s a candid street photograph taken in Cazorla, in the province of Jaén.
-I was walking toward the main square when I noticed a scene unfolding naturally before me — two old friends deep in conversation.
-One stood beside his donkey, the other had just stepped into the street, still wearing her apron.
-There was something almost flirtatious, playful in their exchange.
+It’s a candid street photograph taken in Cazorla, a town in Jaén province.
+I was walking toward the main square when I noticed a scene unfolding before me: two old friends in conversation, laughing together.
+The man was standing beside his donkey, and the woman had just stepped into the street, still wearing her apron.
+There was something playful, almost flirtatious, in their exchange.
 They were completely absorbed in the moment, oblivious to the camera.

-I didn’t intrude; I simply observed and captured it as it was — honest, unposed, and fleeting.
+I didn’t intrude; I simply observed and captured them together — natural, warm and spontaneous.

-To me, that image represents everything Andalucia.com stands for: human connection, friendship, the quiet joy of rural communities, and the authentic, unhurried rhythm of life that defines Andalucía."
+To me, that image represents everything that Andalucia.com stands for: human connection, the quiet joy of discovering rural communities, the authentic, unhurried rhythm of life that defines the less visited parts of Andalucía."

-Q: You have witnessed the transformation of Andalucía since 1996.
-While the world of technology has exploded, you often say that the region's core remains untouched.
+Q: You have witnessed quite a profound transformation of Andalucia since 1996.
+While some aspects have changed radically - technology has advanced exponentially, and building projects have changed the coast - the region's inland areas have been less impacted.
 Can you share a specific example of where your photography proves that tradition has stood the test of time?

 Spring 2026 Newsletter - From Dial Up to Digital